WuTheFWasThat/vimflowy/README.md

 ### SELF-HOSTING

 See the [deployment documentation](docs/deployment.md) for details.
-You can deploy with docker, or build yourself from source.
+You can deploy with docker, or build from source yourself.

 ## NOTES FOR DEVELOPERS